 When she had finally excused herself to have tea with her mother, Conrad had wanted to tie her to a chair and lock the door, just so he could spend more time with her.
 Thankfully he was not prone to the outlandish.
 But now he was left restless, with nothing to do.
 Having already been on his morning ride, he roamed the halls in hopes of finding something to occupy his time until the evenings entertainments began.

-The sound of stone hitting stone drew his attention.
+The sound of ivory hitting ivory drew his attention.
 Following the sounds he found himself in the billiards room.
 Courtenay and Lord Felling were in the midst of a game.
 Conrad leaned against the door frame, watching the two play, few words being exchanged.
 Felling moved into position, his stick lined up with the ball, when he stopped and stood.

 “Kendal?
 What are you doing here?
 I had no idea you were to attend this party also.”